-AOPDs of type 4 with relay outputs must be connected so that the odd-numbered test signal T1 is directed via the non-delaying contacts to an odd-numbered sensor input (T1 => S1) and vice versa (T2 => S2).
-See example 2.
+AOPDs of type 4 with relay outputs, safety switches or E-STOP buttons must be connected so that the odd-numbered test signal T1 is directed via the non-delaying contacts to the odd-numbered sensor inputs (T1 => S1 or S3) and vice versa (T2 => S2 and S4).
+See examples 3 and 4.

 AOPDs of type 2 are periodically tested using the time-delayed test signals T1 or T2.
-The even-numbered test signal must be directed to an odd-numbered safety input via the time-delaying sensor ( $T2 \Rightarrow S1$ ) and vice versa ( $T1 \Rightarrow S2$ ).
-The sensor response time to a test request must be in a range of 2 to 18 ms. See example 3.
+The even-numbered test signal must be directed to an odd-numbered safety input via the time-delaying sensor (T2 => S1 or S3) and vice versa (T1 => S2 and S4).
+The sensor response time to a test request must be in a range of 2 to 18 ms. See examples 5 and 6.